Farm Fresh Food & Pharmacy: Recent developments

 Meanwhile, in August Kumar Bhavanasi, president of New Jersey IT company First Tek, purchased two stores, in Norge, Virginia and Virginia Beach, Virginia on Diamond Springs Rd; also planning to retain the Farm Fresh name in those stores.
 Recently, the Farm Fresh store in Portsmouth, Virginia which was store #664, began displaying signs that it could reopen as soon as November 2, 2018.
 That store was rebuilt and reopened in under 10 days, with workers putting in as much as 12-hour days to restore the fixtures and interior that had been partially ripped out when the closure of the store happened.
 Chris Lee began the process to buy store #664 which halted further work dismantling it.
 After much anticipation, the Portsmouth store reopened with heavy media coverage and shoppers actually dancing outside with excitement.

 A new Farm Fresh website and Facebook page was launched, by local Virginia Beach Agency Bryant Digital, to represent the three stores Lee owns: Portsmouth, Virginia Beach (Chimney Hill) and Newport News, near the airport.

 In September 2019, it was announced the Norge location would close, citing increased competition which left only 4 stores: Richmond, Newport News, Portsmouth and Virginia Beach.
 The Virginia Beach Store closed on March 6, 2020.

 In April 2022, the Poquoson location reopened under new ownership.
+On January 9, 2024; it was announced that the Poquoson location would close its doors.